 - Positive growth outlook

-- With projected annual industry revenue growth of 2.1% through the year 2025, this industry is expecting moderate but positive growth in the coming years.
+With a projected compound annual growth rate of 2.6% through the end of 2024, this industry is expecting mild but positive growth in the coming years.

 - Low threat from globalization

-- Many industries, sectors, and businesses are endangered due to globalization and external competition.
+Many industries, sectors, and businesses are endangered because of globalization and external competition.
 The vending machine industry, however, is not exposed to international trade.

 - Scalable

-- One of the best features of the vending machine industry is that it’s easy to start small, operate successfully, and scale up accordingly.
-One can start a vending machine company with a handful of machines and scale to operate hundreds of machines in the long run.
+One of the vending machine industry’s best features is that it’s easy to start small, operate successfully, and scale up accordingly.
+One can start a vending machine company with a handful of machines and eventually operate hundreds of machines.

 - Lifecycle in decline

-- Even though industry revenue is expected to grow modestly in the coming years, the number of operators is expected to decline modestly as well.
+Even though industry revenue is expected to grow modestly in the coming years, the number of operators is expected to decline modestly as well.
+Consumer behavior has also changed, and buyers are less willing to pay premium prices for food and beverages from vending machines.

 - Industry assistance